ShubhamPadiya2002/ShubhamPadiya2002/README.md

 - 👨‍💻 Aspiring Data Analyst passionate about leveraging data to drive meaningful insights.
 Eager to apply my analytical skills and knowledge of Python, SQL, Pandas, NumPy, Matplotlib, and with basic machine learning techniques to solve real-world problems and contribute to the world of data-driven decision-making...
 - 🔭 I’m currently exploring **various data analysis projects, and refining my skills in data analysis and visualization.**
+- 👯 I’m looking to collaborate **on entry-level data analysis projects or initiatives where I can contribute my knowledge and learn from experienced professionals in the field.**